Diary of a Teenage Hitchhiker: Plot

-In order to get to her job one day, Julie hitches with a guy whom initially seems dangerous, but is just a dad who tries to scare her out of hitching.
-Cathy’s mom gives her a ride to the beach but is suspicious that something is very wrong with her daughter.
-Cathy keeps silent about her pregnancy.
-One night on the beach there is party with a bonfire but while everyone is having fun Cathy mopes about her situation and Julie comforts her.
+In order to get there, Julie hitches with a guy who initially seems dangerous, but is just a dad who tries to scare her out of hitching.
+Her boyfriend Nick shows up one day and they finally break up when he decides to go out on the road.
+Julie meets a nice older man named Ron who encourages her sculpting.

-One day Julie’s boyfriend Nick shows up at her job and they finally break up when he decides to go out on the road after Julie declines the offer to go with him.
-The girls tell her this situation will pass and that she is better off without Nick.
-En route to work one day after this Julie meets a nice older man named Ron who is in architecture and encourages her sculpting.
-They start going together.
-Dana is caught hitchhiking by her dad who subtly warns her of the dangers of it.
 Meanwhile, Cathy is planning to get an abortion.
-While headed to the doctor's office one morning, she hitches a ride with the maniac predator who attacks and sexually assaults her.
-Cathy survives but winds up in the hospital and suffers from a miscarriage.
-The girls go to the hospital to comfort her but Julie is the only one who truly supports her.
+While headed to the doctor's office, she hitches a ride with the predator who attacks and sexually assaults her.
+Cathy winds up in the hospital and suffers from a miscarriage.

-Dana later becomes a second victim after she hitches with the predator.
-She dies in a car accident orchestrated by him as he is trying to flee the police in a stolen vehicle.
-The predator survives but Dana is pronounced dead at the scene.
-After her funeral, Ron, who has been comforting grieving Julie, asks her to join him in Los Angeles to look into getting into sculpting and to celebrate her 18th birthday.
-Julie’s parents let her go although they are uneasy about it.
-Julie and Ron have a great time and after she returns home, Ron calls to say that he hooked Julie up with a possible scholarship and a great opportunity for her sculpting future.
+Dana becomes the second victim of the predator after she dies in a car accident while hitchhiking.
+Meanwhile, Ron has been spending a lot of time with Julie.
+While comforting her after Dana's death, Ron asks Julie to join him in Los Angeles to look into getting into sculpting.
+After she returns home, Ron calls to say that he hooked Julie up with a possible scholarship and a great opportunity for her sculpting future.

-Julie has to get back to him with samples of her work and she decides to hitchhike back to LA.
+Julie has to get back to him with samples of her work and she decides to hitchhike.
 She winds up riding with the same guy who attacked Cathy and Dana.
-The predator attacks Julie, but she survives the incident and luckily escapes him.
-As she recovers from the attack at home, Julie's parents commend her for being brave and they support her decision to live in Los Angeles to study art and sculpting, and now believe her boyfriend Ron is a positive influence on her.
+The predator attacks Julie, but she survives the incident.
+As she recovers from the attack, Julie's parents commend her for being brave and they support her decision to live in Los Angeles to study art and sculpting.

-The movie closes with the assumption that Julie will have a bright future.
-We now also see her little sister Trish attempting to hitch.
-The movie’s moral is basically to teach young girls to stay away from hitchhiking and to teach the consequences of riding in cars with strangers.
+The movie closes with the assumption that Julie will have a bright future and we see her little sister Trish attempting to hitch.